All Episodes

 Thank you.

-That's a good summary.
+That was a good summary.

-I got it funny you mentioned about the atrocities.
+It's funny you mentioned about the atrocities.

-I got uh uh some images last night sent to me from uh uh President Flynn's folks, three young kids got killed last night, and uh yeah, it's a brutal war.
+I got some images last night sent to me from President Florenceki's folks.

-Uh hats off to President Trump.
+Hats off to President Trump.

-But uh I really do believe we're we're we're on track here to maybe end this thing only because Putin is rattled by Trump.
+I hope it's not a train, but I really do believe we're on track here to maybe end this thing only because Putin is rattled by Trump.

-The way this war started is when uh Biden withdrew from Afghanistan.
+The way this war started is when Biden withdrew from Afghanistan, Putin seized the moment, saw weakness.

-How does this war end when Putin believes that Trump will crush his economy, Putin's economy if he doesn't end this war?
+How does this war end when Putin believes that Trump will crush his economy, Putin's economy, if he doesn't end this war?

-I think the EU trade deal to buy energy from us, not Russia, and fund his war machine, I think that's that's critical.
+I think the EU trade deal to buy energy from us, not Russia, and fund his war machine, I think that's critical.

 The tariffs on India and selling sophisticated weaponry to Ukraine, you know, that's been a pretty loud message from Donald J. Trump.

-Uh a huge message and it worked.
+A huge message, and it worked.

-You know, Putin didn't go to Alaska to kind of look at the scenery and check on Alaska how well you're doing after we sold it to you.
+You know, Putin didn't go to Alaska to kind of look at the scenery and check on Alaska, how well you're doing after we sold it to you.

 He went to Alaska because of two really important things.